 Make a Geoboard!

 When it comes to learning, sometimes it's the simplest things that can be the most effective.
 You and your child can make your very own geoboard with a few simple supplies from your local hardware store.
 This is a fun and inexpensive project and it's a great way for your child to build basic geometry skills, like shape recognition and pattern and angle familiarity.
-Moreover, a geoboard is a wonderful way for children to develop their spatial awareness and figure/ground perception.
 Plus it's loads of fun!

 What You Need:

-- This next part, you and your child can do together: push the bolts through all of the holes in the pegboard.
-Secure each of them to the board with the nuts.
-The top of the geoboard is the side with protruding bolt ends and nuts showing.
+- Help your child push the bolts through the holes in the pegboard, securing them on the back with the nuts.
+The front of the geoboard is the side with the protruding bolt ends.
+Each hole should have a bolt in place.

-- Now your geoboard is ready!
-Simply give your child the tub of colored rubber bands and let her go to town!
-She'll use the rubber bands to create designs by stretching the rubber bands around the bolts.
-She can pull the rubber bands in different directions, making different shapes, and overlap them to create a multi-layered design.
+- Encourage your child to use the rubber bands to create shapes, designs and patterns by stretching the rubber bands around the bolts.
+She can also overlap the bands to create a variety of complex designs.

 - When finished, have her take all the rubber bands off of the geoboard and place them back in the container for later.